 7. Ex Machina

-Offering a scathing yet stimulating view of politics in America, Ex Machina offers the riveting intrigue of House of Cards with the grounded “cape and tights” antics of Watchmen, and viewers would quickly become engaged with the TV show’s strongly drawn cast of characters – particularly conflicted ex-hero Mitchell Hundred – as well as its resonance for our own, real-world political arena.
+Offering a scathing critique of American politics, Ex Machina offers the riveting intrigue of House of Cards with the grounded “cape and tights” antics of Watchmen.
+Viewers would quickly become attached to the TV show’s strongly drawn cast of characters – particularly conflicted ex-superhero Mitchell Hundred – and respond to its resonance to our own, real-world political arena.

 6. Fear Agent

-A love letter to the sci-fi and horror pulp novels and comics of a bygone era, Fear Agent – created by Rick Remender, Tony Moore and Jerome Opena – has been in development for the big screen since 2009, but it’s yet another comic book that seems better suited for TV.
+A love letter to the sci-fi and horror pulp novels and comics of a bygone era, Fear Agent – created by Rick Remender, Tony Moore and Jerome Opena – has been in development for the big screen since 2009.
+But once again, this is another comic book that seems better suited for TV.

 5. Y: The Last Man